 Thirteen years after Earthjustice first launched legal action, the nearly 50-million-acre heartland of America’s national forests is secure.
-A federal appeals court has ruled in favor of the Roadless Rule, virtually ending a lengthy battle that pitted loggers, miners and political forces against the vast majority of citizens who rely upon these pristine lands for recreation and repose.
+On October 21, 2011, a federal appeals court ruled in favor of the Roadless Rule, virtually ending a lengthy battle that pitted loggers, miners and political forces against the vast majority of citizens who rely upon these pristine lands for recreation and repose.

 This is a major milestone in Earthjustice’s complex legal effort to protect roughly a third of our national forests, and nearly 2 percent of the U.S. land base.
 These pristine lands are havens for the last survivors of our wild heritage—such as grizzly bears and wolves and wild salmon.

 The 120-page ruling by the 10th Circuit Court of Appeals overturns a lower court ruling and affirms the validity of the original Roadless Rule, said Earthjustice attorney Jim Angell, who argued the case before the appeals court.

 “This is a tremendous victory.
 It is an extraordinarily thorough opinion,” said Angell, one of a team of Earthjustice attorneys who worked to defend the Rule.

 The appellate court ruled against the state of Wyoming and industry intervenors and in favor of conservation groups, the U.S. Forest Service and the states of California, Oregon and Washington.
 This decision formally ends an injunction against the Rule’s enforcement imposed by a Wyoming federal district court in 2008.

 "I have been awed by the dedication and passion of so many people who attend meetings, write letters and work tirelessly to protect the wonder and resilience of our natural world.
 Earthjustice lets me bring that spirit and those voices into the courtroom, and I can think of no job more worth doing or one that I'd rather do." – Kristen Boyles, Staff Attorney